bdu-birhanu/HHD-Ethiopic/README.md

 | [Image 4] | ![download](https://github.com/bdu-birhanu/HHD-Ethiopic/assets/35142364/4de16d8d-47df-4c53-a73f-f2c454ad8853) | ወአድኅነከ፡ይትፌሥሑ።  |

 ## Getting Started
 In the current implementation, the numpy format of the HHD-Ethiopic dataset is used for training and testining the baesline models.
-Download the dataset from the above link.
+Download the dataset.

-After downloading HHD-Ethiopic, install the requirements, to demonstarte we just used the [dataset stored in numpy format](https://huggingface.co/datasets/OCR-Ethiopic/HHD-Ethiopic/blob/main/train/train_numpy.zip)
+After downloading HHD-Ethiopic, install the requirements, to demonstarte we just used the [Train data](https://huggingface.co/datasets/OCR-Ethiopic/HHD-Ethiopic/blob/main/train/train_numpy.zip) and [Test data ](https://huggingface.co/datasets/OCR-Ethiopic/HHD-Ethiopic/blob/main/test/test_rand/test_rand_numpy.zip) stored in numpy format.
+To train and test all baseline models, please use [all source codes](https://github.com/bdu-birhanu/HHD-Ethiopic/tree/main/src/all_code) link.
  ```markdown
 pip install -r requirements.txt
   ```